Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Introduction

 Tabular benchmarks have established a clear picture of predictive accuracy across model families \citep{shwartz2022tabular, mcelfresh2023neural}, but generalisation gap -- the difference between training and test performance -- is rarely reported.
 As an evaluation axis, it can signal excess model capacity and sensitivity to the specific training samples \citep{bousquet2002stability}, and models that achieve similar held-out scores can differ substantially on it.
 We argue that generalisation behaviour deserves routine evaluation alongside accuracy, and assess both across diverse application domains.

 We revisited these smooth-basis models under contemporary benchmarking standards and with modern optimisation techniques.
 For RBF networks, we developed an anisotropic formulation (\mn{erbf}) with data-driven centre placement, width initialisation, and gradient-based optimisation of per-dimension widths.
 These design choices aim to mitigate the instabilities of traditional simultaneous centre-and-width optimisation.
 For Chebyshev regressors (\mn{chebypoly}), we combined optional pairwise interaction terms with ridge regularisation, synthesising known numerical-analysis building blocks into a practical tool for tabular regression.
 For settings where the presence of discontinuities is uncertain, we also evaluated a hybrid: Chebyshev model trees (\mn{chebytree}), which use tree splits to identify regime boundaries while fitting Chebyshev polynomials within each leaf.
-We benchmarked them against established baselines (ridge regression, \mn{ridge}, and a single decision tree, \mn{dt}, representing opposite ends of the bias-variance spectrum), tree ensembles (Random Forest, \mn{rf}, and XGBoost, \mn{xgb}), and a pre-trained tabular foundation model (TabPFN, \mn{tabpfn}) \citep{hollmann2025tabpfn}\footnote{Our experiments use TabPFN v2.5 weights (\texttt{tabpfn}~6.3.1), distributed under a non-commercial licence.} as a representative of the rapidly developing family of transformer-based tabular learners.
+We benchmarked them against established baselines (ridge regression, \mn{ridge}, and a single decision tree, \mn{dt}, representing opposite ends of the bias-variance spectrum), an Explainable Boosting Machine (\mn{ebm}) \citep{nori2019interpretml} as a representative of smooth additive models, tree ensembles (Random Forest, \mn{rf}, and XGBoost, \mn{xgb}), and a pre-trained tabular foundation model (TabPFN, \mn{tabpfn}) \citep{hollmann2025tabpfn}\footnote{Our experiments use TabPFN v2.5 weights (\texttt{tabpfn}~6.3.1), distributed under a non-commercial licence.} as a representative of the rapidly developing family of transformer-based tabular learners.
 The comparison spans 55 regression datasets from four domain strata (engineering and simulation; behavioural and social; physics, chemistry, and life sciences; economics and pricing).

-\paragraph{Contributions.}
+\paragraph{Contributions}

-\begin{enumerate}[leftmargin=*, itemsep=0.5ex] \item \textbf{Multi-axis benchmark.} We evaluated eight models across 55 datasets on predictive accuracy, generalisation gap, and computational cost.
+\begin{enumerate}[leftmargin=*, itemsep=0.5ex] \item \textbf{Multi-axis benchmark.} We evaluated nine models across 55 datasets on predictive accuracy, generalisation gap, and computational cost.
 By reporting generalisation gap as a standard evaluation axis -- not merely a diagnostic -- we show that models that are indistinguishable on accuracy can differ markedly in overfitting behaviour.

 \item \textbf{Model implementations.} The primary modelling contribution is \mn{erbf}, an anisotropic RBF network with a three-stage training pipeline: data-driven centre placement, width initialisation, and decoupled gradient-based width optimisation in log-space.
 We also provide a Chebyshev polynomial regressor (\mn{chebypoly}) and a Chebyshev model tree (\mn{chebytree}); these synthesise established numerical-analysis components into practical tabular regression tools.
 All three are sklearn-compatible estimators, available on PyPI (\texttt{erbf}, \texttt{poly-basis-ml}). \end{enumerate}